Museums aren’t just places to look—they’re places to do.

 - Responsive software (kiosks, touch tables, WebGL/WebGPU)

-- Sensors (touch, motion, depth, RFID, CV/ML presence)
+- Sensors (touch, motion, depth, RFID, CV presence)

 - Media layers (video, AR overlays, spatial audio)